necrolyte2/pyenvpip/README.md

 )
 ```

-This essentially patches the normal install process such that it runs the PyEnvPipInstall class instead.
+This essentially patches the normal install process such that it runs the EnvPipInstall class instead.